tjmcode/MITxPRO-GraphQL-Restaurant/README.md

 |-------------------|-------------------------------------------------------|
 |  NPM	            | Node Package Manager, actually “Node PM”, “Node pkgmakeinst” a system to deploy, install, and maintain NodeJS Apps.
 (PM was a BASH utility).
 |  Template	        | A file used to start others to ensure code and documentation consistency.
-|  React            | A Web UI development system, a JavaScript library developed by Facebook and made public—and Open Source—since 2013.
 |  GraphQL          | A query language for Web APIs.
 |  Express          | EXPRESS is *not* a database but rather an ‘extensible routing language’ for communication between a Client and a Server.